Storyline Genealogy · Documentary Biography Series

 The Tuberculosis Thread

-Five deaths from the same disease across seventy-two years: George McKenney (1870), Margaret Kenny (1884), John Kenny — pulmonary phthisis (1888), Mary Agnes Robertson (1924), Helen Robertson Verhoek (1942).
+Five deaths from the same disease across seventy-two years: George McKenna (1870), Margaret Kenny (1884), John Kenny — pulmonary phthisis (1888), Mary Agnes Robertson (1924), Helen Robertson Verhoek (1942).
 The women in this series are largely the ones who didn't die of it — or who died of something else, or who died of it last.

 02